 The video documenting RedTeam’s successful penetration of a co-op with 50,000 customers demonstrates the relative ease in which an attack on a larger grid could be carried out.

 The nation, as a whole, has to improve its cyber defenses, too.
-The potential for cyberattacks on critical infrastructure needs to be taken more seriously by government at all levels and especially at the national level.
+The potential for cyberattacks on critical infrastructure needs to be taken more seriously by government bodies at all levels and especially at the national level.
 The obligation to better protect critical infrastructure is shared locally by businesses and organizations provide important services.

 Maintaining good physical security in buildings is a critically important component of layered, network security.
-Access to sensitive areas such as server rooms should be limited to people who need the access, for example.
+Access to sensitive areas such as server rooms should be limited to people who need access, for example.

 Employee training to guard against social engineering is also a critical component of physical security.
 In most cases, people are more vulnerable to security lapses than equipment.

 Hackers and thieves frequently play on people’s emotions to trick them into giving out information to gain access or valuable information.
 The deception might come in person or in tainted communications, such as emails or website links.
 Good, ongoing training for all employees has become a necessity.